After much deliberation and erratically indecisive behavior, I finally landed on a recipe to christen my new KitchenAid and cook book with.

-Because I'm a nut case, a Virgo, and recovering Catholic, this streak of luck has me slightly worried.
-Is the universe going to return some balance to my world in the form of some unlucky occurrence?
+Because I'm a nut case, a Virgo + recovering Catholic turned mystic, this streak of luck has me slightly worried.
+Is the universe going to return balance to my world in the form of some unlucky occurrence?
 Why can't I just enjoy things without worrying about a potential hammer coming down?
 Instead of over thinking/analyzing these perky events, I'm going to try and stay positive.
-Yes, I will stay positive about staying positive (does that count)?
+At least I will stay positive about staying positive (does that count?).

 Even though this recipe can made with a hand held, I had to use my KitchenAid!
 Holy cannoli, did she whip through those 3 sticks of butter like they were...well, butter.
-But she did it so gracefully and evenly!
-With my hand held, there would have been chunks of butter flying all over the kitchen.
+But she did it gracefully and evenly.
+(With my hand held, there would have been errant butter bits stuck in my hair and hanging plants.)
 Another perk that came with Lola is my confidence with yeast.
-Maybe just knowing that my kitchen is complete is all that I needed to boost my baking prowess.
+Perhaps knowing that my kitchen is complete is all that I needed to boost my baking prowess.

-I used the same dough making technique for the Daring Baker's vol-au-vent last year so I knew what to expect with this recipe, and how stupid it was for me to make it during one of the most humid weeks of the summer.
-The 3 sticks are formed into a butter-block (isn't that term just heavenly?)
-The block is rolled into a yeasted dough, and given several turns with an hour of refrigeration time in between each one (the recipe requires patience) This rolling and turning produce those tiny air pockets, giving your croissant that beautiful flaky, buttery fabulousness.
-As if these would not have been good enough on their own, they are elevated to an even higher plane and transform into possibly the best cinnamon rolls in the world!
-I'm not exaggerating.
-Think of your favourite cinnamon bun morphed into a soft, delicately crisp-edged croissant.
-When you take a bite, you can feel all the flakes and nooks just before it melts onto your tongue.
-I'm not in the cinnamon roll fan club, but if they all tasted like these, I would gladly pay a high membership fee.
+I used the same dough making technique for the Daring Baker's vol au vent last year so I knew what to expect with this recipe, and how silly it was to make during one of the most humid weeks of the summer.
+The three sticks are formed into a butter-block (isn't that sensuous!).
+The block is rolled into a yeasted dough and given several turns with an hour of refrigeration time in between each one (the recipe requires patience).
+The rolling + turning produce those tiny air pockets, giving your croissant beautiful flaky, buttery fabulousness.

 Thank you, Lola and Sarah!